mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * For example, find average age of customer by product
 * For example, find median rating for movies rated last year

+What is Data Aggregation?
+Data aggregators summarize data from multiple data sources.
+They provide capabilities for multiple aggregate measurements, such as sum, median, average and counting.

 ## Analytics